mramshaw/Cloud_Django/README.md

 ![Local_App_Cloudified_Backend](images/Local_App_Cloudified_Backend.png)

-Okay, we have a configure `postgres` backend.
+Okay, we have a configured `postgres` backend.
 Now we can replicate our Django pods.

 We can kill our local server, as well as our `postgres` port-forwarding (but __not__ our postgres pod!).